How Can We Help ?

 - And, of course, Society-at-large.

-As mentioned earlier, there are many stakeholders of audited Financial Statements of a company, including organisations, government bodies, and financial institutions who are directly or indirectly related to the Company’s business.
+As mentioned earlier, there are many stakeholders of Audited Financial Statements of a company, including organizations, government bodies, and financial institutions who are directly or indirectly related to the Company’s business.
 These external audits are also available to public and investors, especially for larger organisations which are listed on the stock exchange.

 Information to stockholders might be conveyed by ordinary daily news in the media, and an interim report, but most directly by Quarterly Reports and the Annual Financial Summary.
 But how do the stakeholders know these self-published results are accurate?

 Like everyone else, they rely on the professional work of accounting and audit firms to provide a transparent and unbiased opinion of these Financial Results, and the assessment of Operations and Controls.
 This provides a clear picture of how Management has performed during the year.

 There are many legal entities that have financial or authority relationships with a given company.
 These include suppliers, customers, employees, government bodies & departments, free zone authorities, banks & other financial institutions, and of course, investors.